apache/spark/docs/sql-ref-syntax-ddl-drop-table.md

 <dl>
   <dt><code><em>IF EXISTS</em></code></dt>
   <dd>
-     If specified, no exception is thrown when the table does not exist.
+     If specified, no exception is thrown when the table does not exists.
   </dd>
   <dt><code><em>database_name</em></code></dt>
   <dd>